Skip to contents

 plot of chunk intro-transform-plot

 You’ll notice that the rotated silhouette is smaller than the other two silhouettes.
-This is because our functions have arguments to specify the height (ysize).
-The width is automatically set to maintain the original aspect ratio of the silhouette.
+This is because we’ve specifed the height of our silhouettes.
+The width is then automatically set to maintain the original aspect ratio of the silhouette.
 In this case, the aspect ratio of the rotated silhouette has changed, so the same height results in a smaller silhouette overall.
+If you’d prefer, you could also specify the width of the silhouettes.

 For convenience, we have also included these transformation options within all of the visualization functions.
 The default fill is “black”, hence why we needed to specify fill = "original" above.
 However, when the same transformed silhouette will be used for multiple visualizations, we suggest transforming the silhouette first, saving it as a new object, then using this new object for visualization purposes.